mvolkmann/blog/src/neovim.md

 the commit comment and a list of the new, modified, and deleted files.

-From the git docs, "Reflogs record when the tips of branches and other references were updated in the local repository.
+From the git docs, "Reflogs record when the tips of branches and other references were updated in the local repository."

+The following key mappings apply to this section:

 | Key     | Action                                         |
 | ------- | ---------------------------------------------- |